Crypto-PAn: Implementations

 Crypto-PAn's C++ reference implementation was written in 2002 by Jinliang Fan.

 In 2005, David Stott of Lucent made some improvements to the C++ reference implementation, including a deanonymization routine.
 Stott also observed that the algorithm preserves prefix structure while destroying suffix structure; running the Crypto-PAn algorithm on a bit-reversed string will preserve any existing suffix structure while destroying prefix structure.
 Thus, running the algorithm first on the input string, and then again on the bit-reversed output of the first pass, destroys both prefix and suffix structure.
 (However, once the suffix structure has been destroyed, destroying the remaining prefix structure can be accomplished far more efficiently by simply feeding the non-reversed output to AES-128 in ECB mode.
 There is no particular reason to reuse Crypto-PAn in the second pass.)

 A Perl implementation was written in 2005 by John Kristoff.
 Python and Ruby implementations also exist.

 Versions of the Crypto-PAn algorithm are used for data anonymization in many applications, including NetSniff and CAIDA's CoralReef library.

+Related work

+In 2025, the IPCrypt project proposed standardized methods for encrypting IP addresses, including a prefix-preserving construction (ipcrypt-pfx) intended to work for both IPv4 and IPv6 and to modernize earlier designs such as Crypto-PAn.
+The corresponding Internet-Draft and a research preprint on the IACR ePrint archive compare IPCrypt’s constructions with Crypto-PAn.